ibrahimokdadov/takaramOS/README.md

 ###todos
 * add encryption to registration and logging in*
 * add profile image to accounts and navbar
 * add graphs showing new items each day
+* add email handling

 ###done
 * ~~add edit items~~